deckerweb/toolbar-extras/readme.txt

 * New: Added Customizer link for "Edit" and "View" singular posts for any public post - also a new General setting included to display those links or not (on by default)
 * New: Build own Theme upload "tab" that can be linked to on its own (uses WordPress Core render function for the upload feature itself!) - see Toolbar under: + New > Install Theme > Upload ZIP file
 * New: Smart Tweak setting to remove "Media" from New Content group (to gain more space there) (off by default)
-* New: Added full support for CrocoBlock Subscription Service (Premium, by Zemez) - including Kava Pro, Kava free, plus all Jet Plugins with settings pages - this also includes 1-Click template creation for Jet Theme Parts (via JetThemeCore)
+* New: Added full support for CrocoBlock Subscription Service (Premium, by Zemez Jet) - including Kava Pro, Kava free, plus all Jet Plugins with settings pages - this also includes 1-Click template creation for Jet Theme Parts (via JetThemeCore)
 * New: Successfully tested with "Dark Mode" (free, by Daniel T. James) plugin - which may land in WordPress Core soon... :) - all CSS styles that Toolbar Extras adds are fully compatible
 * Tweak: On plugin's settings page/ tabs added visual separation of settings sections (horizontal lines)
 * Tweak: All Customizer deep links that customize the Blog archive/page of a site now use the set Blog URL as the preview URL/page within the Customizer - this applies to all supported themes that have such Customizer panel, section or control